selftalker/selftalker.github.io/README.md

 Use left-shift and right-shift to switch between yourself and your other self.

-Access the same or bookmark https://selftalker.github.io/
+Access the same or bookmark at https://selftalker.github.io/ and https://nitincodery.github.io/selftalker/

 Enjoy.